-The largest study was done in the United States on 7,772,850 participants
+The largest study was done in the United States using 7,772,850 participants.

-The highest prevalence rates were seen between 25 and 65 years of age (3.5% to 4.5%), and the lowest under 12 years of age (0.5% to 0.7%) prevalence.
-In this survey, there were no gender differences in prevalence.
+The highest prevalence rates were seen in the 25 and 65-year-old age groups and the lowest seen in those under 12 years of age.
+There were no significant differences between genders.

-Only 38% of those studied had consulted their physician about excessive sweating.
+Perhaps the most shocking statistic in this study is only 38% of participants had consulted their physician about excessive sweating.

 Elsewhere in the world.

-In the Asian population there is a disproportionately high incidence of the palmar variety, with up to a 5% prevalence in certain areas of China.
+In the Asian population, there is an unusually large amount of people suffering from palmar (hand) hyperhidrosis with up to a 5% of people suffering from hyperhidrosis in certain areas of China.

 In Brazil’s hot and humid climate, one study suggests that up to 9% of people suffer from hyperhidrosis.